jonnonz1/nz-statute-book/acts/public/2020/water-services-authority-taumata-arowai-act-2020.md

   (b) be reimbursed for actual and reasonable travelling expenses incurred in carrying out their roles as members.

 ### 17 Role of Māori Advisory Group
-(1) The role of the Māori Advisory Group is to advise the board and Taumata Arowai on Māori interests and knowledge, as they relate to the objectives, functions, and operating principles of Taumata Arowai and the collective duties of the board.
+(1) The role of the Māori Advisory Group is to advise the board and the Water Services Authority on Māori interests and knowledge, as they relate to the objectives, functions, and operating principles of the Water Services Authority and the collective duties of the board.
-(2) That role includes—
-  (a) developing and maintaining a framework that provides advice and guidance for Taumata Arowai on how to interpret and give effect to Te Mana o te Wai; and
-  (b) providing advice on how to enable mātauranga Māori, tikanga Māori, and kaitiakitanga to be exercised; and (c) any other matters requested by the board.
+(2) The Māori Advisory Group must provide advice under subsection (1)— (a) from a Māori perspective; and
+  (b) within the terms of reference prepared and agreed under subsection (4)﻿(b).
 (3) The board must—
-  (a) have regard to the advice of the Māori Advisory Group; and (b) demonstrate how it has had regard to that advice in Taumata Arowai’s annual report (prepared under section 150 of the Crown Entities Act 2004), which must include—
+  (a) take into account the advice of the Māori Advisory Group; and (b)
-    (i) information on the situations in which it did not act on the advice; and (ii) the reasons for that; and
-    (iii) the alternative actions that were taken, if any; and (c) provide the Māori Advisory Group with an opportunity to include commentary in Taumata Arowai’s annual report on the Māori Advisory Group’s role and the advice it provided to Taumata Arowai over the period covered by the annual report.
+  (c) provide the Māori Advisory Group with an opportunity to include commentary in the Water Services Authority’s annual report on the Māori Advisory Group’s role and the advice it provided to the Water Services Authority over the period covered by the annual report.
 (4) The board and the Māori Advisory Group, acting jointly, must— (a) prepare a memorandum of understanding, setting out how they will work together; and (b) prepare and agree the terms of reference for the Māori Advisory Group.
-(5) Taumata Arowai must publish the memorandum of understanding and the terms of reference on Taumata Arowai’s website.
+(5) The Water Services Authority must publish the memorandum of understanding and the terms of reference on its internet site.
 (6) The board and the Māori Advisory Group, acting jointly, must review both the memorandum of understanding and the terms of reference at intervals of not more than 3 years.

-### Subpart 3 — Operations of Taumata Arowai
+### Subpart 3 — Operations of Water Services Authority

 ### 18 Operating principles
-(1) Taumata Arowai must ensure that its performance and delivery of its objectives, functions, and duties are guided and informed by the operating principles set out in subsection (2).
+(1) The Water Services Authority must ensure that its performance and delivery of its objectives, functions, and duties are guided and informed by the operating principles set out in subsection (2).
 (2) The operating principles are—
-  (a) building and maintaining credibility and integrity, so that Taumata Arowai is trusted by consumers, drinking water suppliers, wastewater network operators, stormwater network operators, Māori, and government:
+  (a) building and maintaining credibility and integrity, so that the Water Services Authority is trusted by consumers, drinking water suppliers, wastewater network operators, stormwater network operators, water service providers, Māori, and government:
-  (b) ensuring that Taumata Arowai has suitable expertise to build and maintain confidence in its capability as a regulator:
+  (b) ensuring that the Water Services Authority has suitable expertise to build and maintain confidence in its capability as a regulator:
-  (c) developing sector capability, by promoting collaboration, education, and training:
+  (c) developing sector capability by promoting collaboration, education, and training:
-  (d) partnering and engaging meaningfully with other people and organisations:
+  (d) partnering and engaging meaningfully with other people and organisations, including working proactively with drinking water suppliers, stormwater network operators, and wastewater network operators to ensure that regulatory compliance requirements—
+    (i) take into account the risk profiles of the suppliers or operators; and (ii) are proportionate to the abilities and capacities of the suppliers or operators:
-  (e) partnering and engaging early and meaningfully with Māori, including to inform how Taumata Arowai can—
+  (e) partnering and engaging early and meaningfully with Māori, including to inform how the Water Services Authority can—
-    (i) give effect to Te Mana o te Wai; and
+    (i) take into account—
+      (A) any relevant national directions made under Part 5 of the Resource Management Act 1991; and (B) any regional plans prepared under the Resource Management Act 1991 that relate to freshwater:
-    (ii) understand, support, and enable the exercise of mātauranga Māori and tikanga Māori and kaitiakitanga.
+    (ii) understand, support, and enable the exercise of mātauranga Māori, tikanga Māori, and kaitiakitanga:
+  (f) ensuring that the Water Services Authority takes costs into account, including by—
+    (i) taking suppliers’ compliance costs into account while protecting and promoting public health outcomes relating to drinking water safety; and
+    (ii) maintaining a regulatory framework that is proportionate to the scale, complexity, and risk profile of the relevant water services and that takes into account the costs to consumers; and
+    (iii) considering compliance costs for mixed-use rural water schemes in the context of their circumstances, including their scale, complexity, and risk profile.
+(3) In this section, mixed-use rural water scheme has the meaning given by section 13A of the Water Services Act 2021.

 ### 19 Additional collective duties of board
-(1) The board must ensure that Taumata Arowai—
-  (a) acts in a manner consistent with the operating principles in section 18; and (b) maintains systems and processes to ensure that, for the purposes of carrying out its functions under this Act, Taumata Arowai has the capability and capacity—
+(1) The board must ensure that the Water Services Authority— (a) acts in a manner consistent with the operating principles in section 18; and (b) maintains systems and processes to ensure that, for the purposes of carrying out its functions under this Act, the Water Services Authority has the capability and capacity—
     (i) to uphold the Treaty of Waitangi (Te Tiriti o Waitangi) and its principles; and (ii) to engage with Māori and to understand perspectives of Māori.
 (2) The duties in subsection (1)—
   (a) apply in addition to the duties of the board in sections 49 to 52 of the Crown Entities Act 2004; and (b) are collective duties owed to the responsible Minister for the purposes of section 58 of the Crown Entities Act 2004.

-### 20 Taumata Arowai may establish technical advisory group
+### 20 Water Services Authority may establish technical advisory group
-(1) Taumata Arowai may establish 1 or more technical advisory groups to provide independent advice to Taumata Arowai on any matters relating to its objectives or the performance or exercise of its functions, duties, and powers.
+(1) The Water Services Authority may establish 1 or more technical advisory groups to provide independent advice to the Water Services Authority on any matters relating to its objectives or the performance or exercise of its functions, duties, and powers.
-(2) The members of a technical advisory group must be appointed by Taumata Arowai, on terms and conditions that Taumata Arowai determines, by written notice to each member.
+(2) The members of a technical advisory group must be appointed by the Water Services Authority, on terms and conditions that the Water Services Authority determines, by written notice to each member.
-(3) A person must not be appointed as a member of a technical advisory group unless, before appointment, the person discloses to Taumata Arowai the nature and extent (including monetary value, if quantifiable) of all interests that the person has at that time, or is likely to have, in matters relating to the group.
+(3) A person must not be appointed as a member of a technical advisory group unless, before appointment, the person discloses to the Water Services Authority the nature and extent (including monetary value, if quantifiable) of all interests that the person has at that time, or is likely to have, in matters relating to the group.
-(4) A technical advisory group must comply with any terms of reference given by Taumata Arowai.
+(4) A technical advisory group must comply with any terms of reference given by the Water Services Authority.
 (5) A technical advisory group may determine its own procedures.
-(6) Taumata Arowai must have regard to the advice it receives from a technical advisory group.
+(6) The Water Services Authority must have regard to the advice it receives from a technical advisory group.
 (7) In this section, interests has the meaning given to it by section 62(2) and (3) of the Crown Entities Act 2004.

 ## Part 3 — Miscellaneous provisions